Azadehkhojandi/Custom-Vision-Generator/README.md

 ![getting an API key](documents/BingSearch.PNG)

+### Optional Steps

+4. set the value of 'Randomize' in app settings to `True` if you want to randomize the result of search for training and testing the model.

-4. [Get a Computer Vision API key](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowToSubscribe) to perform the smart thumbnails of downloaded images
+5. to enable smart resizing, set the value of `SmartResize` to `True` then [Get a Computer Vision API key](https://docs.microsoft.com/en-us/azure/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowToSubscribe) to perform the smart thumbnails of downloaded images.

-5. Take a copy of SAMPLEApp.config rename it app.config and paste your keys into this file and set the size of your image set (~70% to train and 30% to test)
+You also can set `AugmentTrainingImages` to `True` to increase the size of the training dataset

 ## Running the application